Gaganamjali-B/Task2-ContactForm-ToDoList/README.md

 It is a responsive and interactive web application built using **HTML**, **CSS**, and **JavaScript**.
 The app includes a **Contact Form** with JavaScript validation and a **Dynamic To-Do List** where users can add, mark as completed, and delete tasks.
-The design uses the same diffused gradient background and style as Task 1 for visual consistency.
+The design uses the  diffused gradient background .

 ---